Aloy was love on the first sight!

 After getting rid of the support material, sanding everything and assembling all pieces for 3 further days, this was the printed result.
 You might discover some springs and screws on the picture as well.
 These were added to provide the rotating mechanism of the bow.

 As mentioned a few times, we were pretty stressed to finish the bow.
-I wanted to bring the costume to Fotocon and only a single day was left for the painting, weathering, details and add the final bow spring.
+I wanted to bring the costume to Pixelmania.
+Sadly though only a single day was left for the painting, weathering, details and add the final bow spring.
 Being a pretty effective team, we shared all steps and worked nonstop to finish the bow in time.
 Priming, airbrush, masking, more airbrush and weathering!
 All in one day!

-The Shadow Sharpshot Bow is truly one of my coolest props now and I was so proud and thankful to Benni and Jakob for building this amazing piece of art for me!
+The Shadow Sharpshot Bow is truly one of my coolest props now.
+I was so proud and thankful to Benni and Jakob for building this amazing piece of art for me!

 Creating the Shadow Stalwart armor took Benni, Jakob and me 3 months.
 It was a team effort and I know it wouldn’t have been possible without them.
 We all learned a lot, refined our skills and discovered new techniques and materials for upcoming projects.
 Aloy was one of our most challenging projects, but we still had a lot of fun creating this costume!
-Additionally I’m just a huge fan of Horizon Zero Dawn and it felt amazing to walk in Aloy’s shoes through the woods, pull the bow string and to bring her to life through Benni’s amazing photos.
+Additionally I’m just a huge fan of Horizon Zero Dawn.
+It just felt amazing to walk in Aloy’s shoes through the woods.
+Finally, I only had to pull the bow string could bring her to life through Benni’s amazing photos.
 Here are a few of them: